noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse              <- e, dhee, dhes, dhse
       -> s, dhse

-5. Pattern re-initialization and "Noise Pipes"
+5. Handshake re-initialization and "Noise Pipes"
 ===============================================

-A handshake may support pattern re-initialization.
+A protocol may support handshake re-initialization.
 In this case, the recipient of a handshake message must also receive some indication whether this is the next message in the current pattern, or whether to re-initialize the `HandshakeState` and execute a different pattern.